 Rather than causing children to get bitter, angry, and discouraged, Paul calls fathers to do the positive: “but bring them up.”
 This phrase is from one word that has the idea of feeding or nourishing to bring them to maturity.
 That’s the father’s responsibility.

-Interestingly, the other place where this word is in Ephesians 5:29, where it’s translated as “feed.”
+Interestingly, the other place where this word occurs is in Ephesians 5:29, where it’s translated as “feed.”
 Just like Christ feeds, cares and nourishes the church, husbands are to do the same for their wives.
 In other words, husbands are the teachers, trainers, and nourishers for their wives and bring them to maturity just as they are to do for their children.

 Sadly, many men want to be “No. 1 Dad” for their kids while failing miserably in their roles as husbands.
 They are bitter against their wives, treat them as sex objects, cooks, money-making machines and vessels to carry their seed.
 Yet, they desire to be great dads.
 If one fails as a husband, the overwhelming possibility is that he will fail as a father.